Hazardous, radioactive, and stable isotope materials

-1) Early indication of any planned stable isotope usage to be requested at the time of proposal submission.
+1) Any planned stable isotope usage must be requested at the time of proposal submission.

 2) The holding of the equivalent of an Experimental Design Concept review attended by interested parties so that experimental protocols can be examined and approved before any usage begins.